 Appearance

 Umbrella shape with tiered, slightly arched branches.
 Short trunk or several trunks.
-White bracts and flowers in spring, red berries and red-purple leaves in fall, more visible textured bark in winter
+White bracts in spring, red berries and red-purple leaves in fall, textured bark is visible in winter.

 Height